Welcome to the Style Guide

 Have you been eyeing a gorgeous dress, but just never had an occasion for it?

 This is your chance to do it up!
 Remember: there’s no such thing as “too dressed up” when it comes to your portrait session, so don’t be afraid to have some fun!
 If you don’t want to spend a ton of money adding a new permanent piece to your wardrobe, a lot of my clients love Rent the Runway for their portrait photos because you don’t have to spend a lot to feel like a million bucks.
 Plus, you can send the outfits back when the session is over!
 Some of my clients love having an excuse to go shopping and purchase a new permanent piece (or two!) for their wardrobe – and that’s okay, too!
 Whatever works for you!

-Dresses and skirts tend to look most stunning on camera because they really flatter the female body — which is probably why the red carpet is always full of so many dresses and not very many pantsuits!
+Dresses and skirts tend to look most stunning on camera because they really flatter the female body!
 I recommend choosing long, flowy dresses or skirts because they’re flattering on all body types, look amazing on camera and bring extra movement and dimension to your photos.
-Maxi (or floor length) skirts and dresses will give us the best “twirl factor,” add more romance to your walking photos and look especially gorgeous when juxtaposed with nature, like the desert, forest, fields or beach.
+Maxi (or floor length) skirts and dresses will give us the best “twirl factor,” add more romance to your walking photos and look especially gorgeous when with nature.
 Cute, shorter cocktail-length dresses or midi skirts photograph beautifully as well.
 My clients who choose to bring two dresses will sometimes choose one of each!
-I recommend avoiding pants and shorts for your session, and saying yes to a dress (or skirt!) or two!
-You won't regret it!

 FLATTERING YOUR FEATURES